RedOxDigital/reporedoxdigital/Copy.md

 Professional photo and video shoots.

-Pay-per-click (PPC) ads, primarily on Google for local searches.
+Pay-per-click (PPC) ads, primarily on Google for local searches, but also do Meta is your clients are on there

 Custom-built landing pages that the ads send traffic to.